Generic Name: Posaconazole Injection (poe sa KON a zole)

-- A type of abnormal heartbeat (prolonged QT interval) can happen with posaconazole injection.
-Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.
+- A type of abnormal heartbeat (prolonged QT interval) has happened with posaconazole injection.
+Sometimes, this has led to another type of unsafe abnormal heartbeat (torsades de pointes).
+Call your doctor right away if you have a fast or abnormal heartbeat, or if you pass out.

 What are some other side effects of Posaconazole Injection?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.